Free Trade Agreements

 - Export Market Development Grant - reimburses up to 50% of eligible export promotion expenses above $5,000 provided that the total expenses are at least $15,000.

-- Export Concessions: Duty Drawback Scheme - obtain a refund for customs duty paid on imported goods that are subsequently exported.
+- Export Concessions: Facilitation and concession schemes - obtain a refund for customs duty paid on imported goods that are subsequently exported.

 - Women in Global Business - support for women achieving international business success.